The Investment Policy Statement (IPS) is a document that dictates how you invest your money.

 While Investment Policy Statements can look different based on the client, their portfolio, and their investing goals, details found on a simple IPS typically include:

 - Your investment objective.
 Do you want growth, income, or safety?

 - Your time horizon.
-How long do you want your money invested?
+How long do you need your money to be invested?